 Road Trip With Kids… These 3 words bring on so many mixed emotions!
 The excitement of the adventure is still there and is the main reason we take a Family Road Trip, but now there are also feelings of fear, anxiety, frustration, and that smell from the back seat!
-Traveling with kids on a road trip is a challenge and takes a whole LOT of planning.

 Since being on the road we have learned a few key things that have helped us make our road trips more enjoyable and less stressful.
-Let’s be honest we live in a world of technology, so we let our kids use technology while we travel and we don’t feel guilty or bad about it and you shouldn’t either!
+Let’s be honest we live in a world of technology, so we let our kids use technology while we travel and we don’t feel guilty or bad about screen time and you shouldn’t either!